-Medical Informaticist (2020 New Graduate)
+Medical Informaticist (2020 New Graduate) at Flatiron Health

 We're looking for a Medical Informaticist to help us accomplish our mission to improve lives by learning from the experience of every cancer patient.
 Here's what you need to know about the role, our team and why Flatiron Health is the right next step in your career.

 In this role, you'll work with the Informatics team to harmonize clinical data through healthcare IT standardization.
 You'll develop creative ways to explore, organize, and leverage the clinical and billing data in our systems.
 In addition, you'll also:

 - Curate, analyze, manage, and harmonize clinical and payer-related data from multiple applications

 - Standardize clinical and billing data to clinical and payer-related controlled vocabularies and classifications

 - Expand and adapt ontologies when existing standards fall short

 - Work with a team of product managers, software engineers, and clinicians to identify, design, and implement clinical and payer-related data and terminology across Flatiron products

 - Be a data interoperability standards and terminology expert on our team.